 4 – Hotels for families

-- An address that is well known among families, The Ritz-Carlton Abama hotel is nestled in a magnificent green oasis.
-Surrounded by a fine sand beach, this five-star hotel is home to relaxation and calm.
+- An address that is well known among families, The Ritz-Carlton Abama ***** hotel is nestled in a magnificent green oasis.
+Surrounded by a fine sand beach, this luxury five-star hotel is home to relaxation and calm.
 With its Moorish style architecture and beautiful red colour, the Ritz-Carlon Abama takes visitors to another world.
-Everything is designed to best host parents and children.
+Everything is designed to host both parents and children.
 The kids-club, open to children between 4 and 12 years old, offers a large variety of activities FREE OF CHARGE.
 And adults won’t get bored either as they can relax in the spa, exercise in the state of the art fitness room or play some golf on the superb Abama Golf course (18 holes by 72).
+Definitely a hotel to book if you are looking for a luxury experience and relaxation.
 Added bonus: this kid-friendly hotel also has its own transportation system.
 Location.

 - Bahía del Duque ***** is a high-end hotel located on the Costa Adeje, one of the largest seaside resorts in Tenerife.
 Numerous amenities are offered for families, including 4 pools and 8 restaurants.
 Something to discover if you enjoy sunbathing and chilling!
-Location.
+And if you are looking for the privacy of staying in your own villa for your next family friendly holiday in Tenerife, check out their stunning villas Location.

 - M.B is the gastronomic restaurant by prestigious chef Martín Berasategui.
 This two-star establishment located in The Ritz-Carlton Abama perfectly blends quality, service, and originality.
 Inspired by Basque cuisine while also offering international dishes, the menu at M.B highlights Spanish flavours.
 A great dining experience for gourmands of all ages.
 Useful information: Carretera General del Sur, TF-47, km 9, 38687 Guia de Isora Tenerife, Santa Cruz de Tenerife. +34 922 12 60 00.
 See the menu.
 Location.

-- Families looking for simplicity and local products should check out La Piazzetta del Mar.
+- If your little tribe is looking for simplicity and local products, you should check out La Piazzetta del Mar.
 This restaurant offers a large variety of fish and seafood.
 Customers appreciate the good price-quality ratio as well as the freshness of the products.
 A must-try if you are in Los Cristianos.
 Useful information: Calle la Paloma, 2, 38650 Arona, Santa Cruz de Tenerife. +34 922 30 61 85.
 Location.

 6 – Get around

-- In order to discover all of Tenerife, the easiest way is by car.
-The island has a vast roadway system and numerous companies offer rental cars at a reasonable rate.
+- In order to discover all different corners of Tenerife, the easiest way to wander around is by car.
+The island has a vast roadway system and numerous companies offer car hire at a reasonable rate.

-- In certain cities like Santa-Cruz or La Laguna, families with strollers or bikes can use the tramway system.
+- if you plan to visit cities like Santa-Cruz or La Laguna, families with strollers or bikes can use the tramway system.
 2 lines are currently in service and tickets are available at the automatic terminals located at the tramway stops.
 It’s an easy way to get around and discover the coast.

 - The bus is a very important mode of transportation on the island.
 The most popular routes are those between cities, such as between Puerto de la Cruz and Santa-Cruz.
 You can pay for each trip separately or buy a combination ticket called a “Bono-bus”.
 This type of ticket saves you about half the price and can be used by multiple people.
 It is perfect if you are planning a day visit in one of the cities of Tenerife.